-Assessment Task:

-This is an individual assessment.
-In this assessment, you are required to produce a report based on the Big Data strategy document you developed for Assessment-2(Presentation).
-You also need to analyse the datasets relevant to the business that you identified in Assessment 1 using big data tools and describe how the outputs of these tools could help you to create the Big Data Strategy.
+Assessment Task: This is an individual assessment.
+You are required to produce a report based on the Big Data strategy document you developed for Assessment 2 (Presentation).
+Additionally, you will analyze the datasets relevant to the business that you identified in Assessment 1 using Big Data tools and describe how the outputs of these tools could help you create the Big Data Strategy.